jdisset/dracon/DOCSUMMARY.md

 ```

 !!! note "Formal Dictionary Syntax"
-Dracon's shorthand is common, but for full YAML compliance, you can use the formal _complex key_ syntax (`? :`) to generate dictionaries:
+Dracon's shorthand is common, so recommended, but if for some reason you want full YAML compliance, you can use the formal _complex key_ syntax (`? :`) to generate dictionaries:
 `yaml
     databases:
       ? !each(env) ${environments}